sarcophagus-org/marketing_site/_posts/2022-01-06-Sarcophagus-DAO-Closes-5.4m-to-Build-the-First-Decentralized-Dead-Mans-Switch.md

 author: sarco_builders
 title: Sarcophagus DAO Closes $5.4m to Build the First Decentralized Dead Man’s Switch
 ---

-January 6th, 2022 - Sarcophagus was built to be a general purpose, decentralized, and immutable dead man’s switch.
+Sarcophagus was built to be a general purpose, decentralized, and immutable dead man’s switch.
 It runs on Ethereum and Arweave, a rapidly growing permanent file storage network.
 After a year in alpha development; the application now has over $5m in fresh funding to further develop and proliferate the software.
 The list of investors includes some of the most well-known players in the space including Placeholder, Greenfield One, Inflection, Infinite, Lattice, LD Capital, Lo Enterprises, Compound VC, Hinge, Blockchange, Arweave and several angels.

 Sarcophagus is 100% decentralized and open source (Unlicense) using a DAO architecture.
 The investors were required to work directly with the DAO, and votes were conducted approving the respective investor agreements and vesting schedules.
 The best part: It’s all recorded on-chain, available to the public, forever: